 - Step tracker may be inconsistent

-- Battery life of watch may drain quickly, whether or not the GPS is being used
+- The battery life of the watch may drain quickly, whether or not the GPS is being used

 - May have less customizability for iPhone users